anonpets/2023.2.78/README.md

 ### To Test the Proving and Verification Time of Our Scheme

-1. From the project root directory (i.e., XXXXX), build the rust codes
+1. From the project root directory (i.e., 2023.2.78/src), build the rust codes
     ```
     cargo build
     ```